Hsjeksjsy68/reldos-store/README.md

 # Hello!
-# You can go to the reldos sotre?
+# You can go to the reldos store?
 # add this with /store-s1.html